Our Gardening Year 2023

 I continue to manage the snowdrops in pots and complete a lovely YouTube compilation from 4 wonderful sunny days early in the month, which the NGS very kindly features on the national site.
 Probably the best scenes we’ve ever enjoyed this early in the year, with massive numbers of honey bees active in the garden and the first bumble seen on February 9th

-I incorporate this YouTube into a short blog post
+I incorporated this YouTube into a short blog post

 February – Week 3: